TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/routines.rst.txt

 **DOCUMENT Program**

-"document" generates a formatted description of all the code modules or common blocks, an index of routines called by each source code module, a listing of all valid keywords, a list of include file dependencies as needed by a Unix-style Makefile, or a formatted force field parameter set summary
+"document" generates a formatted description of all the routines and modules, an index of routines called by each source file, a list of all valid keywords, a list of include file dependencies as needed by a Unix-style Makefile, or a formatted force field parameter summary

 **DOT Function**